zry656565/jblog/projects/index.md

 <small>*Not in any sane or particular order*</small>

+- [PeerTalk](http://rsms.me/peertalk/) — A small iOS and OS X Cocoa library for communicating over USB and TCP.
 - [UILayer](http://rsms.me/uilayer/) — an API on top of the WebKit DOM for working with the concept of layers.
 High performance UI rendering and animation.
 - [Move](http://movelang.org/) — a simple programming language intended for the young generation
 - [Fnews](/projects/fnews/) — dust off your iPad and use it as a pretty Facebook news feed "photo frame"